nancynobody/express_dispatcher/README.md

 A fast, minimalistic sms dispatching service using Twilio and Zoom

 ## How it Works
 Originally created for virtual dynamic dispatching of therapists for healthcare workers during the COVID-19 Pandemic.
-The healthcare workers ("receivers") can request a session from a therapist ("providers") by texting "1" to a specific number and then service will find an available therapist and text each of them a Zoom link so they can have a virtual session.
+The healthcare workers ("receivers") can request a session from a therapist ("providers") by texting "1" (to whatever number you set it up with) and then software will find an available therapist and text each of them a Zoom link so they can have a virtual session.

-The availability of the therapists is also maintained by the system and once subscribed (requires admin approval) they can mark themselves as available or unavailable at any time.
+The availability of the service providers (therapists) is also maintained by the software and once they are subscribed (requires admin approval) they can mark themselves as available or unavailable at any time.

 The code is general enough that it can be used/modified for many dispatch-like applications where there are service providers and service receivers.
+Any of the commands that you text to the service are also configurable.
 Feel free to use it, modify it, etc.

 #### Administrators
 There must be at least one admin number.
 Admins are responsible for managing the providers and their number will be displayed by the help menu in case providers or receivers have trouble.